tetratelabs/tsb-gitops-demo/argo/README.md

 ## TSB Configuration Setup

-Since ArgoRollout require you to make some modifications on VirtualService & DestinationRule object according to their Canary deployment strategy convention for Istio, You can use TSB `DIRECT` mode configuration to achieve the desired result.
+Since Argo Rollout require you to make some modifications on Istio `VirtualService` & `DestinatrionRule` object according to their canary deployment strategy convention for Istio, You can use TSB `DIRECT` mode configuration to achieve the desired result.

-* According to ArgoRollout convention, 2 subsets named `stable` and `canary` has been added to subsets with necessary labels to identify `canary` and `stable` pods which ArgoRollout inject based on `canaryMetadata`.
+* According to Argo Rollout convention, 2 subsets named `stable` and `canary` needs to be configured with necessary labels in TSB direct mode resources like `VirtualService` & `DestinationRule` to identify `canary` and `stable` pods.
-* Please make sure the version labels eg: `version: canary/stable` has been added to `canaryMetadata` according to Istio convention for TSB to recognize the subsets and plot the metrics in service dashboard.
+* Please make sure the version labels eg: `version: canary/stable` has been configured according to Istio convention for TSB to recognize the subsets and plot the metrics in service dashboard.
-* When using Istio direct mode resources with GitOps, there is an additional label `istio.io/rev: "tsb"` that needs to be added to the resources.
+* When using TSB direct mode resources with GitOps, there is an additional label `istio.io/rev: "tsb"` that needs to be added to the resources.
 Please refer [here](./gitops.mdx#using-istio-direct-mode-resources) for more details.

 Create a `bookinfo-tsb-conf` app by importing the TSB configurations from [tsb-gitops-demo/argo/tsb/conf.yaml](https://github.com/tetrateio/tsb-gitops-demo/blob/main/argo/tsb/conf.yaml).
 You can also choose to keep it in the same repo.